January 15, 2025

 The information you could obtain from an ezra full-body screening has the potential to help you find problems that may be lurking inside your body earlier.

-The ezra Full Body is an approximately one-hour whole body MRI scan that scans up to 13 organs, including the brain.
-With this scan, ezra offers a 45-minute post-scan consultation with a medical provider, a personal care advisor, and a midyear check-in.
+The Ezra Full Body is an approximately one-hour whole-body MRI scan that scans up to 13 organs, including the brain.
+With this scan, Ezra offers a 45-minute post-scan consultation with a medical provider, a personal care advisor, and a midyear check-in.

-Ezra offers uniform, transparent pricing on its scans.
-With centers in New York, San Francisco, Los Angeles, Sarasota and Miami, we’ve partnered with some of the best names in diagnostic imaging services to give you concierge service and satisfaction.
+We’ve partnered with some of the best names in diagnostic imaging services to give you concierge service and satisfaction.

 We also offer three-year and five-year plans at a significant discount.